meinto/anonymous-api-auth-provider/README.md

   :warning: The response must also be implemented on your client.
 - Define an api-key and provide it in the environement variables of the docker image.
 - Define how long the token should be valid
-  :warning: The token lifetime should be validated in your public api, as well as the token signature.
+  :warning: The token lifetime should be validated in your public endpoint, as well as the token signature.

 ## Docker